Learning to Extend Molecular Scaffolds with Structural Motifs

-To test the smoothness of our latent space and analyze how adding the scaffold constraint impacts decoding, we select a non-trivial scaffold~\cite{SCHEMBL39591} that commonly appears in drug-like molecules, and two dissimilar molecules $m_1$ and $m_2$ that contain it.
-Then, we compute a linear interpolation between the latent encodings of $m_1$ and $m_2$, and select those intermediate points at which the corresponding decoded molecule changes.
-We show the resulting interpolation in Figure~\ref{fig:interpolation}~(top row).
-We see that the model correctly identifies a smooth transition from $m_1$ to $m_2$.
-Most of the differences between $m_1$ and $m_2$ stem from the fact that the latter contains two additional rings, and we see that rings are consistently added during the interpolation.
+\textbf{Unconstrained and constrained interpolation}\quad To test the smoothness of our latent space and analyze how adding the scaffold constraint impacts decoding, we select a chemically relevant scaffold~\citep{SCHEMBL39591} and two dissimilar molecules $m_1$ and $m_2$ that contain it.
+We then linearly interpolate between the latent encodings of $m_1$ and $m_2$, and select those intermediate points at which the corresponding decoded molecule changes.
+We show in Figure~\ref{fig:interpolation}~(top) that MoLeR correctly identifies a smooth transition from $m_1$ to $m_2$.
+Most of the differences between $m_1$ and $m_2$ stem from the latter containing two additional rings, and we see that rings are consistently added during the interpolation.
 For example, in the third step, the molecule grows by one extra ring, but of a type that does not appear in $m_2$; in the next step, this ring transforms into the correct type, and is then present in all subsequent steps (a similar pattern can be observed for the other ring).
 However, we see that some intermediate molecules do not contain the scaffold: although all of the scaffold's building blocks are present, the interpolation goes through a region in which the model decides to move the NH group to a different location, thus breaking the integrity of the scaffold.
-This shows that while latent space distance strongly correlates with structural similarity, relying on latent space smoothness alone cannot guarantee the presence of a scaffold, which necessitates scaffold-based generation.
+This shows that while latent space distance strongly correlates with structural similarity, latent space smoothness alone does not guarantee the presence of a scaffold, which necessitates scaffold-based generation.